dokku/dokku/docs/networking/network.md

     - Use case: When another container on the network is already running and needed by this container.
     - Example: A key-value store exposing itself to all your apps may be on the `initial-network`.

+> [!WARNING]
-> Warning: If the attachment fails during the `running` container state, this may result in your application failing to respond to proxied requests once older containers are removed.
+> If the attachment fails during the `running` container state, this may result in your application failing to respond to proxied requests once older containers are removed.

 ### Rebuilding network settings